Skip to main content

 Add the Google Merchant Center export

-3. Select Add Destination, choose Google Merchant Center FTP or Google Merchant Center SFTP from the drop-down list, give it a name as desired, and then select Save.
+3. Select Add Destination, choose Google Merchant Center SFTP from the drop-down menu, give it a name as desired, and select Save.

 1. In User, enter your SFTP server username.